 Stress can cause a great change in the composition of gut microbiota.

 Chronic stress also causes damage to the gut barrier and make it leaky.
-Therefore, it increases the number of immunomodulatory compounds of bacterial cell wall such as lipopolysaccharide.
+Therefore, it increases the number of immunomodulatory compounds of bacterial cell walls such as lipopolysaccharide.

 Scientists showed that mice with stress and autism have a lower level of Bacteroids fragilis in their gut.